Alfredo Despaigne: Fukuoka SoftBank Hawks

 In 2021 season, Despaigne had a slump of .220 batting average, one home run, and six runs batted in in 27 games since the season opener, and was struck from the first team registration on May 3.
 Then, on May 24, he left for the U.S. to join the Cuba national baseball team for the Tokyo Olympics qualifiers.
 He returned to Japan on June 9, spent the prescribed quarantine period, and joined the team on August 1.
 In the match against the Chiba Lotte Marines on August 21, he recorded his first home run since the opening game.
 He returned to form in the second half of the season, and by September 30 his batting average was back up to .271.
 He finished the regular season with a .264 batting average, 10 home runs, and 41 RBI in 80 games, and re-signed with the Hawks at an estimated salary of 270 million yen.

 In 2022 season, Despaigne did not make it to the opening game of the season after hurting his right ankle in the Cuban League.
 He finally joined the team on May 17.
 On June 3, he recorded his first home run of the season in the interleague play against the Chunichi Dragons.
 However, he tested positive for COVID-19 and was again removed from the first team registration by regulation on June 28.
 He returned to the team on July 13 and hit a two-run homer the next day, July 14, against the Orix Buffaloes.
 He finished the regular season with a .269 batting average, 14 home runs, and 40 runs batted in in 89 games, despite his frequent departures.
 He became a free agent following the 2022 season.

+On May 31, 2023, Despaigne re-signed with the Hawks.
+However, he joined the team in July but was limited to only 20 appearances.
+On December 1, the Hawks announced they would release him.

+Alazanes de Granma

+Despaigne played the 2024 Cuban National Series for the Alazanes de Granma.